remarkablegames/remarkablegames.github.io/_posts/2025/2025-10-21-renpy-animated-web-presplash-image.md

 cd my-renpy-game-web/
 ```

-Copy `web-presplash.webp` to the web directory and replace `web-presplash.jpg` in all files:
+If you're using Ren'Py <[8.5.0](https://www.renpy.org/release/8.5.0), copy `web-presplash.webp` to the web directory and replace `web-presplash.jpg` in all files:

 ```sh
 rm web-presplash.jpg